OmnisStudio/Omnis-Tree-Data-Structure/README.md

 The `TreeTest` folder is an Omnis library (import it as JSON), which shows examples of how this may be used.

+Nodes can be quickly accessed by their ID.

 ## Adding Nodes

 There are multiple ways to add Nodes to the tree: